Four steps to take control of rising health care costs

 • Modernize the Minnesota Health Records Act to make it easier for providers to share pertinent medical information.
 Aligning state law with the federal law will improve care and reduce costs.

 • Require a cost-benefit analysis be completed before any proposal is considered to add more insurance mandates to state law.
 Minnesota already requires the policies that health insurers sell to cover more than 60 benefits – one of the longest lists of required benefits in the country.
 Large employers tend to insure their workers under federal law.
 As a result, these state mandates negatively impact small employers.
-Research shows the average mandate increases premiums by 0.44 to 1.11 percent annually.
+Research shows the average mandate increases premiums by 0.44% to 1.11% annually.

 • Encourage the use of “direct primary care” arrangements, where individuals gain access to unlimited primary care services through a flat monthly fee.
 Establishing a clear framework in state law about how these relationships and agreements are to work will protect patients and providers and will encourage the spread and availability of such arrangements.